zstyblik/grafana.org/source/blog/temp/next.md

 <img src="/assets/img/features/elasticsearch_metrics_ex1.png" alt="Elasticsearch example">
 <br>

 This release brings a fully featured query editor for Elasticsearch.
-You will now be able to vizualize logs or any kind of data stored in Elasticserarch.
+You will now be able to visualize logs or any kind of data stored in Elasticserarch.
 The query editor allows you to build both simple and complex queries for logs or metrics.

-- Extract many types of metrics from documents like
+- Compute metrics from your documents, supported Elasticsearch aggregations:
   - Count, Avg, Min, Max, Sum
   - Percentiles, Std Dev, etc.
 - Group by multiple terms or filters